What is a Non-Dependant?

-How would a non-dependent affect a claim for housing benefit
+How would a non-dependant affect your claim for Housing Benefit

-This deduction is made because they may be expected to help with your household costs (even if your non-dependent makes no contribution to your household’s expenses).
+This is because we expect them to help with your household costs.
+This is even if your non-dependant makes no contribution to your household’s expenses.

-No deductions will be made if you (or your partner) is:
+We will not make deductions if you (or your partner) is:

 - registered blind